brahmee07/hypothesis_test/README.md

 - The observed difference of 0.0033 was slightly toward the right side of the distribution, but not far enough to be considered unusual.
 - This means the observed advantage for left footed players is small and not very surprising if there is actually no real difference.

-**### **P Value Interpretation**
-The permutation test produced a p value of **0.0650**.
-This means that about six out of one hundred random shuffles created a difference as large as or larger than the one we observed.
-Since this value is slightly above the common 0.05 cutoff, the result is not considered statistically significant.
-In simple terms, the data shows a small advantage for left footed players, but the evidence is not strong enough to confidently say it is real rather than due to chance.
-**

 ### **Bootstrap Confidence Interval**
 - I created 10,000 bootstrap samples.